microsoft/WindowsProtocolTestSuites/README.md

 * **Branch Cache Test Suite**.
 It is designed to test the implementations of MS-PCCRTP, MS-PCCRR, MS-PCHC and MS-PCCRC protocol.
 * **AZOD Test Suite**.
 It is designed to test the implementations of MS-AZOD protocol.
 * **ADFamily Test Suite**.
 It is designed to test the implementations of the Active Directory protocols including [MS-ADTS], [MS-APDS], [MS-DRSR] [MS-FRS2], [MS-LSAD], [MS-LSAT], [MS-SAMR] and [MS-NRPC].
 * **ADFSPIP Client Test Suite**.
-It is designed to test the implementations of Device Registration Discovery Protocol, as specified in Microsoft document [MS-DVRD], and Device Registration Enrollment Protocol, as specified in Microsoft document [MS-DVRE].
+It is designed to test the implementations of ADFS Proxy and Web Application Proxy integration, as described in [MS-ADFSPIP].
 * **ADOD Test Suite**.
 It is designed to test the implementations of MS-ADOD protocol.

 ## Components